 G-SEARCh: Building Evidence for Gender Lens Investing

-The Gender-Smart Enterprise Assistance Research Coalition (G-SEARCh) comprises a group of five like-minded impact investors: AlphaMundi Foundation, Acumen, SEAF, Root Capital and AHL Venture Partners, working to help scale purpose driven businesses and gender lens impact investing for more sustainable and inclusive economies through actionable evidence, fostering dialogue and collaboration across sectors.
+The Gender-Smart Enterprise Assistance Research Coalition (G-SEARCh) comprises a group of six like-minded impact investors: AlphaMundi Foundation, Acumen, SEAF, Root Capital, AHL Venture Partners and Shell Foundation, working to help scale purpose driven businesses and gender lens impact investing for more sustainable and inclusive economies through actionable evidence, fostering dialogue and collaboration across sectors.
 G-SEARCh believes that gender diverse teams lead to better financial and social outcomes and strives to build the evidence and a strong business case for investing with a gender lens that will be shared with the broader sector.

 The goal of this research is to provide knowledge and lessons to SMEs as they seek to become more inclusive and gender-equitable, and to impact investors, as they allocate resources to gender-smart interventions and approaches so that impact investing becomes a tool for gender transformation.

 1. G-SEARCh tested tools & approaches for gender lens investing: In this brief, we capture information on the tools and approaches used by members of the G-SEARCh consortium for designing and implementing gender-smart technical assistance for small and medium enterprises to improve their social and financial performance.
 We hope this brief will be helpful for those in the gender lens investing and broader investing community who are interested in understanding and applying similar types of tools and approaches, as well as for entrepreneurs looking to implement gender inclusive strategies across business functions.
 Please stay tuned for more resources as our initiative progresses and feel free to contact Yaquta Fatehi at firstname.lastname@example.org for questions.

 We are grateful for the support from our partners: